 This then was the world’s body.
-Next in Timaeus’ narration was the Demiurge’s creation of the world’s soul, but I am going to first jump ahead to a juncture in his speech in which he revisited the creation of the body.
+Next in Timaeus’ narration was the Demiurge’s creation of the world’s soul.
+But I am going to first jump ahead to a subsequent juncture in his speech in which Timaeus revisited the creation of the body.
 For now just know that, with respect to the soul, Timaeus represented the creative craftsmanship of the Demiurge, in the process of creating the world’s soul, as mind or intelligence or reason.
 In fact, my philosopher friend believes it would be valid to understand the Demiurge as essentially Reason.

 The body of the Cosmos: further metaphysical and mythological foundations